kolenaIO/kolena/docs/metrics/cohen-kappa.md

 | > 0.6             | Substantial           |
 | > 0.8             | Almost perfect        |
 | = 1.0             | Perfect               |

+### Multiple Classes

+In workflows with multiple classes, Kappa can be computed per class.
+In the [TP / FP / FN / TN](./tp-fp-fn-tn.md) guide, we learned how to compute per-class metrics when there are multiple classes, using the [one-vs-rest](./tp-fp-fn-tn.md#multiclass) (OvR) strategy.
+Once you have TP, FP, and FN counts computed for each class, you can compute Cohen's Kappa for each class by treating each as a single-class problem.

+### Aggregating Per-class Metrics

+If you are looking for a **single** Kappa score that summarizes model performance across all classes, there are different ways to aggregate the scores: **macro**, **micro**, and **weighted**.
+Read more about these methods in the [Averaging Methods](./averaging-methods.md) guide.

 ## Example